mattmccormick/docs/findingfloorplan_md.md

 2. Navigate to the floor plan page
 3. Select the floor plan you want to post an ad for
    - For some websites, you may need to click through to availability
-4. The blue Rooof "Post Now" button will be next to the floor plan
+4. The blue Rooof "**Post Now**" button will be next to the floor plan

 ---
 **You may also find interesting:**